remkop/picocli/README.md

 Generates beautiful and easily tailored usage help, using ANSI colors where possible.
 Works with Java 5 or higher
-(but registering custom type converters becomes a one-liner with Java 8 lambdas).
+(adding custom type converters becomes a one-liner with Java 8 lambdas).

 See the [manual](docs/index.adoc) for details.